uptane/uptane-standard/README.md

 We use [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) to render the markdown source into xml, and [xml2rfc](https://xml2rfc.tools.ietf.org/) to render the XML into HTML or plaintext.
 A Makefile is included for convenience.
 You can also render using [Docker](https://www.docker.com/) if you don't wish to install the tools.
 See `make help` for options.

+### Pushing to github pages

+The rendered HTML from the markdown source at `master` will be available at https://uptane.github.io/uptane-standard/uptane-standard.html.
+You can update this, if you have commit rights to this repository, by pushing `uptane-standard.html` to the `gh-pages` branch.

+TODO: Set up CI to auto-push on merge to master.